 Just remember, the audience expects to see some nerves.
 It's ok; just don't let them shut you down.
 You know your topics, and you know who you are.
 Lean into your strengths and deliver a discussion that's truthful to you.

-Kwivrr gives you the tools to curate and execute flawless online meetings.
+EventStar365 gives you the tools to curate and execute flawless online meetings.
 The platform helps you manage all aspects of your meeting from start to finish without any hassle.
 Your audience will intuitively know how to interact and get the best experience from your meeting.
-Download the Kwivrr App today to connect with your audience online and offline.